ztyyLV/web-twain-docs/indepth/troubleshooting/Handle-Errors.md

 * Cause

-You are uploading or downloading to/from a web server which is in a different domain than your current website and that web server doesn't allow accessing from a different domain.
+You are uploading or downloading to/from a web server which is in a different domain than your current website and that web server doesn't allow access from a different domain.

 * Solution